Diaphragmatic Breathing is the Most Important Part of an Exercise

 Most people today believe that in order for a workout to be any good, it has to be “intense” or “killer.”
 But what if all this intensity isn’t necessarily the best thing for us?
 What if it’s actually getting in your way, robbing you of the results you’re so desperately looking for?

 Diaphragmatic breathing—slow, deep breaths that fill your belly—isn’t sexy.
-It’s not a killer or hardcore or badass, but it's a necessity for health and performance.
+It's a necessity for health and performance.

 Why?
 Geoff Neupert, a certified RKC and StrongFirst master kettlebell instructor, talks to Men’s Health about the importance of breathing through a story of one of his clients.

 One of his clients, whom he prefers to call Mike, went through a “hell on earth” year.
 His wife was alcoholic and anaemic and was days away from death.
 His business partner had emptied his bank account, leaving him holding all of the business liabilities.
 Mike didn’t crumble, but saying he was stressed out would be an understatement.

 Mike also trained with Geoff three times a week and because his body was already stressed out to the max, they didn’t do any “killer” workouts.
 Instead, they did an easy strength workout, and most of the times they did the “magic exercise.”
 What did they do?
 They just lay on the floor and breathe.
 That’s it.